 But even more common and perhaps more damaging than refusing to engage in affection is when an individual tries to control or domineer over another person by refusing to authentically communicate.

-There is a myriad of ways in which withholding can manifest.
+There are myriad ways in which withholding can manifest.
 A few examples are:

 - A co-worker who is collaborating with you on a project and refuses to share pertinent information from the client so that you appear incompetent to your boss.